• About

 Advantage:

-An investor wanting to realize the profits on investment at some point during their lifetime, a QOZ Fund might be a better option because a QOZ allows the basis and the cap gain to be separated.
+For an investor wanting to realize the profits on investment at some point during their lifetime, a QOZ Fund might be a better option because a QOZ allows the basis and the cap gain to be separated.
 An investor may want to keep their basis for other investments or opportunities and invest only the cap gains in the QOZ.
-This is a distinct advantage of the 1031 exchange because in a 1031 exchange, for an investor to have a full deferral of tax, they must roll all the proceeds from the sale into a new investment.
+This is a distinct advantage of the QOZ fund because in a QOZ fund, for an investor to have a full deferral of tax, they must roll all the proceeds from the sale into a new investment.

 Estate Planning Tool